llprecasting/recastingCodes/DisplacedVertices/ATLAS-SUSY-2016-08_ALessa/README.md

 plus missing energy ([ATLAS-SUSY-2016-08](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2016-08/)) using the efficiency grids  for event and vertex reconstruction selection provided [here](https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/SUSY-2016-08/hepdata_info.pdf).

+**Note that the recasting can not reproduce the official results for the mass compressed benchmarks.**

 ## Pre-Requisites ##

 The following pre-requisites must be installed before compiling the main code: